haristotle3/ss-oee-literals/two-pass-assembler/README.md

 `input.txt` contains the assembly program whose object code is to be generated.

 Program must be written in 3 columns/fields `LABEL    MNEMONIC   OPERAND` Comments should have a `.` in the `LABEL` field.
-Both `MNEMONIC` and `OPERAND` field MUST have atleast one character in the comment line, else assembler will cause unexpected behaviour
+Both `MNEMONIC` and `OPERAND` field _must_ have atleast one character in the comment line, else assembler will cause unexpected behaviour
 Empty fields must be filled by the string `"****"`.

 `OPTAB.txt` contains mnemonics and their opcodes.
 It also has three fields `MNEMONIC    FORMAT  OPCODE`.
-Any changes to the OPTAB MUST maintain this structure. `FORMAT` refers to the 4 instruction formats in SIC/XE (of 1 byte, 2 bytes, 3 bytes and 4 bytes)
+Any changes to the OPTAB _must_ maintain this structure. `FORMAT` refers to the 4 instruction formats in SIC/XE (of 1 byte, 2 bytes, 3 bytes and 4 bytes)

 To execute pass 2 execute the following command:
 `gcc -o pass-2.exe pass-2.c utils.c && ./pass-2.exe`